 In this article, I will show how to install the ‘Amplify Shader Editor’ asset, a node-based shader editor, and give a simple example of its application.

-If you have an idea for a shader effect but cannot find how to start making it, I recommend this asset.
+If you have a shader effect to try but cannot find how to start making it, this asset would help you.

 - 1 What is ‘Amplify Shader Editor’?

 - 2 How to install Amplify Shader Editor